JundanLuo/jundanluo.github.io/content/publications/NIID-Net/index.md

 # slides: example
 ---

+Abstract

+Intrinsic image decomposition, i.e. , decomposing a natural image into a reflectance image and a shading image, is used in many augmented reality applications for achieving better visual coherence between virtual contents and real scenes.
+The main challenge is that the decomposition is ill-posed, especially in indoor scenes where lighting conditions are complicated, while real training data is inadequate.
+To solve this challenge, we propose NIID-Net, a novel learning-based framework that adapts surface normal knowledge for improving the decomposition.
+The knowledge learned from relatively more abundant data for surface normal estimation is integrated into intrinsic image decomposition in two novel ways.
+First, normal feature adapters are proposed to incorporate scene geometry features when decomposing the image.
+Secondly, a map of integrated lighting is proposed for propagating object contour and planarity information during shading rendering.
+Furthermore, this map is capable of representing spatially-varying lighting conditions indoors.
+Experiments show that NIID-Net achieves competitive performance in reflectance estimation and outperforms all previous methods in shading estimation quantitatively and qualitatively.
+The source code of our implementation is released at https://github.com/zju3dv/NIID-Net.

 <!-- {{% callout note %}}
 Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /callout %}}